andyatkinson/blog/_posts/2014-04-30-automated-daily-backup-solution-for-postgres.markdown

 This tip describes a method to automate daily backups of a PostgreSQL database.
 I set this up on our work project and wanted to share our configuration.

-Primarily the steps are to use `pg_dump` to create a backup file, encrypt it, them push it to Amazon S3.
-We automated the process and configured it to run daily.
+Primarily the script uses `pg_dump` to create a backup file, encrypt it, then push it to Amazon S3.
+We added a command to run the script daily.

 A Ruby gem called [safe](https://github.com/astrails/safe) provides a DSL for generating the commands to perform the backup.
 We used [this fork](https://github.com/mattberther/safe') which fixed some AWS issues.